-At present, the Nomination Committee comprises one executive Director, namely Mr. PAN Haihong, and two independent non-executive Directors namely Mr. XU Wei and Mr. JIN Hongqing upon the resignation of Mr. Huang Qun on 27 March 2024.
+At present, the Nomination Committee comprises one executive Director, namely Mr. PAN Haihong, and two independent non-executive Directors namely Mr. XU Wei and Ms. HE Liyun upon the resignation of Mr. JIN Hongqing on 30 December 2024.
 Mr. PAN Haihong is the chairman of the Nomination Committee.

-Pursuant to the meeting of the Nomination Committee held on 24 March 2023, the Nomination Committee has reviewed the policy for the nomination of Directors, the structure, size and composition of the Board and assessed independence of the independent non-executive Directors.
-During the year ended 31 December 2023, the Nomination Committee held 1 meeting.
+During the year ended 31 December 2024, the Nomination Committee held 3 meetings.
+The Nomination Committee has reviewed the policy for the nomination of Directors, the structure, size and composition of the Board and assessed independence of the independent non-executive Directors and appointments of executive and independent non-executive Directors.